 It doesn't help that I've had fibromyalgia for the last twenty years (it's now morphed into Long Covid) and have always struggled with depression.
 Before my trips, anticipation keeps me afloat, when I'm travelling excitement and curiosity maintain momentum, and when I come home, I crash for a week or more to recover.
 Then, I start to plan my next trips.

 Another border, another country.
 As fast as I complete my bucket list, travellers I meet tell me about new fabulous possible destinations.
-I’ve done thee month trips thinking ‘This will cure me’, but the sense of something new round very corner just makes me worse.
-When I’m home, my spare time is taken up planning my next trips.
+I’ve done three month trips thinking ‘This will cure me’, but the sense of something new round every corner just makes me worse.

-This necessitates quite a lot of flying (I spend my air miles to upgrade when I can).
-I would always opt for overland (especially train) for preference, not least, because I’m terrified of turbulence.
+Travel necessitates quite a lot of flying (I spend my air miles to upgrade if I can).
+I would always opt for overland (especially train) for preference, for environmental reasons and not least, because I’m terrified of turbulence.
 It’s a fear I’m learning to conquer, finally, although large quantities of Rescue Remedy (or gin and tonic) are required.

-Frankly, I’m scared of so many things, at times I ask myself I wonder why I travel at all.
-Then that curiosity gene kicks in again and just remind myself that I always love it when I get there.
+Frankly, I’m scared of so many things, at times I ask myself why I travel at all.
+Then, that curiosity gene kicks in again and I remind myself that I always love it when I finally get to my destination.
 And I do.
-Now my goal of visiting every country in the world looks possible.
-I have a plan…tempus fugit.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.